Engrev/SymfonyDockerWindows/README.md

     ```
    - `sudo chmod g+rx <user>`.

-Vous pouvez également ajouter à votre projet, la dépendance **symfony/apache-pack** en faisant un `composer require symfony/apache-pack`.
+You can also add the **symfony/apache-pack** dependency to your project by doing a `composer require symfony/apache-pack`.

 ![Welcome to Symfony](docs/img-readme2.png)